Swiss-Battery-Technology-Center/fanucpy_sbtc/README.md

 ## Software contents
 The package consists of two parts:
 1. Robot interface code written in Python programming language
-2. FANUC robot controller driver (tested with R-30iA ver.
-7.70) written in KAREL and FANUC teach pendant languages
+2. FANUC robot controller driver (tested with R-30iB ver.
+8.30) written in KAREL and FANUC teach pendant languages

+## Installation
+Follow the instrctions [here](fanuc.md).
+For an R-30-iB controller (V8.30), you can find the built KAREL binaries [here](./dist/).

 ## Usage
 ### Connect to a robot: